jdereg/json-io/README.md

 ![Alt text](https://encrypted-tbn2.gstatic.com/images?q=tbn:ANd9GcS-ZOCfy4ezfTmbGat9NYuyfe-aMwbo3Czx3-kUfKreRKche2f8fg "IntellijIDEA")
 ___
 ### Revision History
+ * 4.1.6
+  * Better support for primitive output when 'never show type' is set. (submitted by @KaiHufenbach)
  * 4.1.5
   * Tests updated to use Groovy 2.4.4
   * Deserialization updated to handle objects where the referencing class uses an Object pointer and writes the value out as single primitive value, using the 'value' key. (submitted by @KaiHufenbach)